-This is an innovative psychology course on motivation, emotion, and personality.
-Motivation is a fundamental contributor to human behavior, including emotion which is a function in large part of a person's motivational situation.
-Personality patterns are built largely on the more enduring motivational and emotional patterns, and how these are self-regulated.
-The course will help you learn to thinking more usefully and critically (i.e., carefully) about human behavior -- something useful in psychology and human services professions, but also in many areas of life.
-More specifically: You can learn to identify patterns in motivation and emotion, key sources or causes of them, their relation to each other and to personality tendencies, and the effect of all these on behavior.
+Welcome to Psychology 399, an innovative psychology course on motivation, emotion, and personality.
+Understanding motivation is fundamental to understanding human behavior, including emotion, which is a function in large part of a person's motivational situation.
+Personality patterns are built largely on the more enduring motivational and emotional patterns, and the ways in which they are self-regulated.
+The course's purpose: To help you learn ways of thinking usefully and critically (i.e., carefully) about human behavior -- something useful not only in psychology and human services professions, but in many areas of life.
 The course format is primarily a series of talks (i.e., lecture), with discussion and in-class exercises.
 The course's exercises-and-discussion component is not obtainable from the class-session slides, nor are important elaborations on the content found in the slides.
-So, attendance at class sessions is an important component of the experience.
+So attendance at class sessions is an important component of the experience.
 The course has extensive readings, and you're expected to read everything assigned.